 The Scarlet & Gray Awards Ceremony formally recognizes students' achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
 The Scarlet & Gray Awards occur annually during the last week of the spring semester.

-Dance the night away at a downtown hotel after enjoying a delicious meal.
+Dance the night away at a downtown venue after enjoying a delicious meal.
 Coordinated by Saint Xavier Council (SXC).
-Spring Formal takes place annually on a Friday in April.
+Spring Formal takes place annually on a Friday in late March or early April.

 In conjunction with each graduation ceremony, the University hosts graduates and their families for a special Eucharistic Liturgy that honors their collegiate years and invokes God's blessing on them as they leave SXU.